 Instructions

-• Add salt and cover the pan and cook more additional 6-7 minutes on low flame or till the potato and cauliflower are tender but not soggy.
-If you feel the masala is sticking, you may add some water.
-Add 1 tablespoon at a time and only add enough to cook the veggies.
-I did not add any water in mine.
+• Now, add ¾ teaspoon salt (or to taste) and stir well.
+Cover the pan now and cook for additional 8 to 9 minutes on low-medium heat, or until the vegetables are tender but not soggy.
+Open the lid in between and stir every minute or two.
+If you feel the masala is sticking to the pan, you may add some water,1 tablespoon at a time.
+I did not add any.

 Notes